 In the play, imagery occurs frequently in the descriptions given by the playwright before a dialogue, or in the midst of a dialogue.
-In other instances, it is a combination of the descriptions and the dialogue.

-- The stage is completely dark.
+a) The stage is completely dark.
 A spotlight reveals the Prophet, a heavily but nearly bearded man; his hair is thick and high, but well-combed, unlike that of most prophets.
 Suave is the word for him.
 He carries a canvas pouch and a divine rod. (pg.
 1)

 Literary Devices define diction as a "style of speaking or writing, determined by the choice of words by a speaker or writer."